chapel-lang/chapel-blog/content/posts/7qs-chop/index.md

-This installment of our [7 Questions for Chapel Users]({{<relref 7-questions-for-chapel-users>}}) series represents our first tag-team interview, in which we talk with not one.
-Tiago Carneiro and Guillaume Helbecque are the principal developers of ChOp—the Chapel Optimization Project—which focuses on solving branch-and-bound computations using Chapel.
+This installment of our [7 Questions for Chapel Users]({{<relref 7-questions-for-chapel-users>}}) series represents our first tag-team interview, in which we talk with not one but two Chapel users.
+Tiago Carneiro and Guillaume Helbecque are the principal developers of ChOp—the Chapel-based Optimization Project—which focuses on solving combinatorial branch-and-bound computations.
 Read on to learn more about their work and experiences with Chapel!

 #### 1. Who are you?